New Taipei City: Religion

 The city is home to 952 registered temples and 120 churches, including 160 Buddhist-Taoist temples and more than 3,000 Taoist shrines.
 The city also houses five major Buddhist monasteries, such as the Dharma Drum Mountain in Jinshan District and Ling-jiou Mountain Monastery in Gongliao District.
 On average, there are two worship places in every square kilometer around the city.
 Xizhi District and Sanxia District have the highest number of registered temples, while Wulai District has the fewest.
 New Taipei City houses the Museum of World Religions in Yonghe District.

 Sports

 Taiwan's Chinese Professional Baseball League has a professional baseball team, Fubon Guardians, based in New Taipei City.

-New Taipei City also has two professional basketball teams, the New Taipei Kings of the T1 League and the New Taipei CTBC DEA of the P. League+.
+New Taipei City also has two professional basketball teams, the New Taipei CTBC DEA of the T1 League and the New Taipei Kings of the P. League+.

 Below is a list of recent sporting events held by the city: